WenjingWangCarrie/Node.js-Blog/README.md

 # Node.js-Blog

-A simple Blog used Node.js Asynchronous, Promise with MySQL.
+A simple Blog used Node.js Async, Promise with MySQL, and JWT for data secure.